preetampatil3d/What-I-Learned/Java/Core/core-java.md

 > Static method
 - static method can access only static variables or static methods.
 -static methods are faster than instance methods.
-[reason: instance methods and var use pointer internally while static does not. it accesses data directly that's why its faster ]
+[reason: instance methods and variables use pointer internally while static does not. it accesses data directly that's why its faster ]
 ```
 public class staticexample{
 	int i=10;